 Alan Lightman is a novelist, essayist, physicist and educator.
 Currently professor of humanities at MIT, he was the first professor there to receive a joint appointment in the sciences and the humanities.
 Lightman is the author of the international bestseller Einstein’s Dreams, which has been adapted into more than two dozen independent theatrical and musical productions.

-Nancy C. Andreasen is a neuroscientist and psychiatrist who studies creativity, schizophrenia, neuroimaging and genomics.
-Andreasen is the Andrew H. Woods Chair of Psychiatry and Director, Neuroimaging Research Center and the Mental Health Clinical Research Center at The University of Iowa Carver College of Medicine, and is the author of three widely praised books for the general public, including The Creating Brain: The Neuroscience of Genius.
+Nancy C. Andreasen MD PhD is a neuroscientist and psychiatrist who studies creativity, schizophrenia, neuroimaging and genomics.
+She is the Andrew H. Woods Chair of Psychiatry and Director of the Iowa Neuroimaging Consortium at The University of Iowa Carver College of Medicine.
+She is the author of three widely praised books for the general public, including The Creating Brain: The Neuroscience of Genius.

 Jennifer Dunne, Vice President for Science, Santa Fe Institute.

 Cordelia Fine is an academic psychologist and writer whose most recent book, Delusions of Gender: The Real Science Behind Sex Differences, was named a Book of the Year by The Guardian and The Washington Post.
 Fine is an ARC Future Fellow in Psychological Sciences and Associate Professor at the Melbourne Business School, University of Melbourne.

 Brian Christian is the author of The Most Human Human: What Artificial Intelligence Teaches Us about Being Alive, a Wall Street Journal bestseller and a New Yorker favorite book of the year.
 His writing has appeared in The Atlantic, The Guardian and The Paris Review.
 Tom Griffiths teaches Psychology at the University of California, Berkeley and is Director of the school’s Computational Cognitive Science Lab and Institute of Cognitive and Brain Sciences.